RubixDev/ansipix/README.md

 # ansipix
-A rust library for reading images as ANSI strings to print in a terminal
+A rust library for converting images to ANSI strings to print in a terminal

 ## Usage
 ### Add as dependency